gbadev-org/tonc/content/pages/bitmaps.md

 -   **Symbols**.
 Symbols are those parts of the code that form actual binary content in the final program.
 This includes functions, variables, data, but not preprocessor or type description stuff.
 -   **Declarations/definitions**.
 A definition of a symbol is where the actual content is.
 A declaration just says that something of a certain name exists, but will be added to the project later.
 Multiple (identical) declarations may exist, but there can be only one definition in the project.
 Definitions are also declarations.
 -   **Source/object files are selfcontained entities**.
 They contain the definitions of the symbols that are in the code, and a list of references to outside symbols, as indicated by the declarations.
 -   **Header files contain meta-data, not symbols**.
-Header files cannot be compiled, but are intended contain the ‘glue’ that allow difference sources to work together (i.e., declarations) and stuff that makes writing the sources easier (like #defines and macros).
+Header files cannot be compiled, but are intended contain the ‘glue’ that allow difference sources to work together (i.e., declarations) and stuff that makes writing the sources easier (like `#define`s and macros).
 They are meant to be included in multiple files, so they cannot create symbols because that would lead to multiple definitions.

 Potential problems during compilation or linking:

 -   **\`foo' undeclared**.
 Compiler error.
-The identifier \`foo' is not known at this point.
+The identifier `foo` is not known at this point.
 Check the spelling, or add the appropriate declaration or header file containing the declaration.
 -   **redefinition of \`foo'**.
 Compiler error.
 The identifier as a previous declaration or definition conflicting with the current one in the same file or included headers.
 Usually accompanied by a message of the previous definition.
 -   **multiple definition of 'foo'**.
 Linker error.
-The symbol name \`foo' is shared by multiple object files.
-Replace all but one definitions of \`foo' in the source files with the appropriate declarations.
+The symbol name `foo` is shared by multiple object files.
+Replace all but one definitions of `foo` in the source files with the appropriate declarations.
 Usually accompanied with a message indicating the object file with the other definition(s).

 ### Data alignment {#ssec-data-align}